Chelsea hit Villa for eight, leaders United held

 FERGUSON INCENSED

-United manager Alex Ferguson was hardly in festive mood after their Wales trip, ruing two points that got away, saying striker Robin van Persie "could have been killed" by Swansea captain Ashley Williams and criticising referee Michael Oliver.
+United manager Alex Ferguson was hardly in festive mood after his side's trip to Wales, rueing two points that got away, claiming Van Persie "could have been killed" by Swansea captain Ashley Williams and criticising referee Michael Oliver.

-"We absolutely battered them and we are very unlucky," Ferguson said.
-"It should have been a six-point gap (over Manchester City) today and that is the disappointment."
+"We absolutely battered them and we are very unlucky," Ferguson told Sky Sports.
+"It should have been a six-point gap (over City) today and that is the disappointment."

 Ferguson was incensed when a prone Van Persie was struck in the head from point-blank range by a clearance from Williams with the whistle having been blown for a foul on the Dutchman.